nadakamel-paysky/NFCDemo-Android/README.md

 # NFCDemo-Android
+### Host-based Card Emulation (HCE)

 ## What is the project about ?  :roll_eyes:
- - according to the android documentation here : https://developer.android.com/guide/topics/connectivity/nfc/hce,
+ - According to the android documentation here : https://developer.android.com/guide/topics/connectivity/nfc/hce,
-  we used this as a workround to make the sender Mobile Act as Card , while the Reader Mobile act as NFC reader
+  we used this as a workround to make the Sender Device act as Card, while the Reader Device act as NFC reader
   ## Main Concepts :dizzy:
- - the device which acts as Card should implement an HCE service which is Service Component and provide implementaion for two methods **processCommandApdu** , **onDeactivated**
+ - The device which acts as Card should implement an HCE service which is Service Component and provide implementaion for two methods **processCommandApdu** , **onDeactivated**
- - the device which acts as NFC reader implement **NfcAdapter.ReaderCallback** and enable Reader Mode in OnResume **nfcAdapter?.enableReaderMode(this, this, NfcAdapter.FLAG_READER_NFC_A or NfcAdapter.FLAG_READER_SKIP_NDEF_CHECK, null)**
+ - The device which acts as NFC reader implement **NfcAdapter.ReaderCallback** and enable Reader Mode in OnResume **nfcAdapter?.enableReaderMode(this, this, NfcAdapter.FLAG_READER_NFC_A or NfcAdapter.FLAG_READER_SKIP_NDEF_CHECK, null)**